 “I don’t know.
 I’d be a ghost possessing every person about to die.
 I would guide them to the king of the afterlife, whom the newbie ghosts would duel against.
 If the newbie won, they would be able to dismantle the afterlife and set loose all the hopeless spirits back onto the plane of the living.
 It would be an Apocalypse.”

 Alazne laughs and laughs and laughs.
 It’s nice, even if she sounds sick.

-“It probably would’ve been a little too much for them to handle.”
+“It probably would be a little too much for the newbies to handle.”

 There’s a small drop to the sand from the pavement, and we almost fall a couple of times.
-Thankfully we end up reaching the dwarf wall that delimits this side of Ondarreta beach.
-As we keep walking along it for no particular reason, I gasp, then point at a particular segment of the dwarf wall.
+Thankfully we end up reaching the low wall that delimits this side of Ondarreta beach.
+As we keep walking along it aimlessly, I gasp, then point at a particular segment of the wall.

 “We sat there after we escaped the Monte Igueldo amusement park, remember?
 We sat there and you cried and we made out and everything.”